good

 • Intuitive to use

 Several reviewers noted how easy Asana is to use, even for beginners.
-Complex workflows, such as those with subtasks and dependencies are straightforward.
+Complex workflows, such as those with subtasks and dependencies, are straightforward.

 • Flexibility for different projects

-• Limited customizability
+• Limited customization

 Some users criticized the limited customization options that the platform offers, particularly in terms of managing subtasks.